-The hiring or termination of a contract with a foreign employee must be notified to the ACT electronically.
+The hiring of a foreign employee or termination of a contract with a foreign employee must be notified to the ACT electronically.

 Internal regulations will not enter into force unless employees are notified via postings at the employer's headquarters and work locations, and the labour authority is notified.
 They represent the employer's exercise of its particular powers and, while they are not incorporated into employment contracts, employees must comply with them.
-If the internal regulations include some of the terms and contractual conditions the employer wishes to offer the employees, it will be necessary to obtain the employee's consent to those conditions.
-The employee must adhere to those clauses unless he or she objects in writing within 21 days of the date the contract starts, or when he or she is notified of the regulations if this occurs later.
+If the internal regulations include some of the terms and contractual conditions the employer wishes to offer its employees, it will be necessary to obtain employees' consent to those conditions.
+The employees must adhere to those clauses unless they object in writing within 21 days of the date their contract starts, or when they are notified of the regulations, if this occurs later.

 Parental leave comprises the following arrangements:

-Working mothers and fathers are entitled, by virtue of the birth of a child, to an initial parental leave of 120 or 150 consecutive days, which they may share after the birth.6
+Working mothers and fathers are entitled, by virtue of the birth of a child, to an initial period of parental leave of 120 or 150 consecutive days, which they may share after the birth.5

 An expectant mother can take up to 30 days of leave before the birth, and it is mandatory for a mother to take six weeks of leave after her child's birth.